apinf/api-guidelines/response-formats.md

 ## Documentation of Response formats

-Details of returned data must be described in must be described in generated documentation.
+Details of returned data must be described in generated documentation.